woctezuma/metacouncil-goty/README.md

 ## Introduction

-These awards focus on PC games which we deem GOTY worthy, as well as the best Early Access game and the best DLC.
+These awards focus on PC games which we deem GOTY worthy, as well as the best DLC / Ongoing game, the best Early Access game, and the best VR game.
+Exceptionally, for 2019, there is also an award for the Game of the Decade (GOTD).

 ## Method

-Ballots are cast on [MetaCouncil](https://metacouncil.com/threads/metacouncils-pc-games-of-the-year-awards-2018.473/) and processed with [our implementation](https://github.com/woctezuma/steam-era-goty) of Schulze method.
+Ballots are cast on MetaCouncil ([2018](https://metacouncil.com/threads/metacouncils-pc-games-of-the-year-awards-2018.473/), [2019](https://metacouncil.com/threads/metacouncils-pc-games-of-the-year-awards-2019.1729/)) and processed with [our implementation](https://github.com/woctezuma/steam-era-goty) of Schulze method.

 ## Usage